John Molson Co-op FAQ

 Yes.
 If you are not scheduled for a work term, then you must be a full time student even in summer, taking 2 courses in the first summer session and 2 courses in the second summer session.

 Most of our students find placements for their work term.
 In rare instances where they do not, these students do an academic term instead, and the Administrative Assistant adjusts their schedule accordingly.
-Please keep in mind that employers take your grades into consideration, especially when students with similar work experience apply for the same job.
+Please keep in mind that employers usually take your grades into consideration, especially when students with similar work experience apply for the same job.
 It is therefore in your best interest to keep your GPA above the required minimum.

 Work Term Reports are evaluated by faculty and may also be used by the employers.
 Satisfactory Work Term Reports are a pre-requisite for remaining in and graduating from the Co-operative Education program.